-The phrase, “There’s an app for that,” could not be more appropriate for 2021.
+The phrase, “There’s an app for that,” could not be more appropriate for 2023.
 Apps are playing an increasingly significant role in our lives – from retail-based e-commerce businesses to personal finance and life management, entertainment and gaming, and tracing contacts during the COVID-19 epidemic.
-In fact, as of Q2 of 2020, there were 37.8 billion downloads from the Google Play and iOS stores globally.
-And in February 2021 alone, about 85,000 new apps were developed and launched.
+In fact, as of 2021, there were 100 billion downloads from Google Play and iOS stores globally, and this number is expected to reach 200 billion in 2025.
+And in October 2022 alone, about 97 thousand apps were released on the Google Play Store and 36 thousand on Apple App Store.

 Many of these were developed for one or both of the two major app stores via native app development, but many were also developed and launched via cross-platform technology, a method designed to reach a much larger audience on multiple platforms.